-Profile a Fiery Server
+Profile a Fiery-driven print system

-You can create a profile for a printer connected to a Fiery Server.
-The Fiery Server must be accessible from your computer over the network.
+You can create a profile for a printer connected to a Fiery server.
+The Fiery server must be accessible from your computer over the network.

-- 1 In Color Profiler Suite, start Printer Profiler and click Print Patches. - 2 In the Welcome window, type the new profile name and select the Fiery Server from the list.

-If the Fiery Server is not in the list, click the plus sign to add it using the IP address or by searching.
+- 1 In Color Profiler Suite, start Printer Profiler and click Print Patches. - 2 In the Welcome window, type the new profile name and select the Fiery server from the list.
+If the Fiery server is not in the list, click the plus sign to add it using the IP address or by searching.